Difference Between Vegetative Propagation And Spore Formation: Definition, Types

 What Is Spore Formation?

-Spore formation is the process of asexual reproduction in which organisms form spores, which are specialised reproductive cells which give rise to new individuals.
+Spore formation also called sporulation is the process of asexual reproduction in which organisms form spores, which are specialised reproductive cells that give rise to new individuals.
 Generally, spores are single-celled and can withstand many adverse conditions in the environment so that at least some may survive and disperse.

 Characteristics Of Spore Formation